BackupTheBerlios/bcd-svn/trunk/README.txt

 Configuration File
 ==================
-The configuration file contains one alias and path per line.
-Lines starting with '#' are ignored.
+The configuration file has a ConfigParser syntax.
+It is composed of two parts:

+[options]
+    Configures the GUI and other settings

+[aliases]
+    "alias path" lines

+See the bcdrc_example for more details

 User Interface
 ==============